moso/hyper-pocillo-controls/README.md

 ### To Do

-- Config option for `~/.hyper.js` to change the position to right or left.
 - Config option for `~/.hyper.js` to define if one is using the slim theme version.
 - Create a check to see if the window is focused, and add a class if not, so the window controls will be "faded" like on real window controls.